Why Your Lips are Chapped and How to Fix Them

-These ingredients can be found in most lip balms and while they are problematic on their own, those effects can be offset when used in combination with protective ingredients like shea butter and beeswax.
+These ingredients can be found in most lip balms, and while they are problematic on their own, those effects can be offset when used in combination with protective ingredients like shea butter or beeswax.
+Protective ingredients create a barrier to prevent moisture loss.

-These ingredients create a barrier to prevent moisture loss.
-Look for something that contains very few chemical additives and make sure it contains beeswax or shea butter, natural and protective substances.
+If you must wear lip balm, be sure to look for something that contains very few chemical additives, and make sure it contains beeswax or shea butter, natural and protective substances.

 Check Your Iron Levels

 Your saliva is packed with strong, digestive enzymes designed to break down your food and neutralize acidity in your mouth.
 As soon as it hits your lips, it begins to have the same effect and breaks down the fragile protective layer.

 If not, you may slow the healing process and your lips will be left feeling dry and gritty.
 Check out the Snow Lip Care range to benefit from an instantly soothing, exfoliating, sugar-based scrub.

-You can seriously damage your lips without realizing it.
-If this happens, they may stay dry and chapped for days, if not longer.
-One of the most common causes of lip damage is improper use of a teeth whitening kit.
-That’s why, when you purchase a complete SNOW Teeth Whitening Kit, you will find lip protectors and moisturizers, as well as the aforementioned exfoliators.
+A little known fact is that one of the most common causes of lip damage is improper use of a teeth whitening system.
+That’s why, when you purchase a complete SNOW Teeth Whitening System, you will find lip protectors and moisturizers, along with the exfoliators.

 This ensures that every aspect of your smile is taken care of.
-Just use the exfoliators and moisturizers as instructed, follow the teeth whitening process, and you’ll have silky-smooth lips and bright white teeth in no time!
+Just use the exfoliators and moisturizers as instructed, follow the teeth whitening process, and you’ll have silky-smooth lips and bright, white teeth in no time!